Bird Care Information

 Cockatiel Daily Daily Occasional Daily 5-10 sunflower seeds daily Daily Occasional

-Budgerigar Daily Daily Occasional daily Budgie seed daily Daily Occasional
+Budgerigar Daily Daily Occasional Daily Budgie seed daily Daily Occasional

 Galah Daily Daily Occasional Daily 10 sunflower seeds daily Daily Occasional